apache/druid/docs/tutorials/tutorial-ingestion-spec.md

 ### Define granularities

-At this point, we are done defining the `parser` and `metricsSpec` within the `dataSchema` and we are almost done writing the ingestion spec.
+At this point, we are done defining the `dimensionsSpec` and `metricsSpec` within the `dataSchema` and we are almost done writing the ingestion spec.

 There are some additional properties we need to set in the `granularitySpec`:
 * Type of granularitySpec: the `uniform` granularity spec defines segments with uniform interval sizes.
 For example, all segments cover an hour's worth of data.